redis/redis-om-dotnet/README.md

 ## 📚 Documentation

 This README just scratches the surface.
-You can find complete documentation in the [REDIS OM .NET docs folder](docs/README.md).
+You can find complete documentation in the [REDIS ŌM .NET docs folder](docs/README.md).

 ## ⛏️ Troubleshooting